trilogy-group/cloudfixLinter-demo/README.md

 The organization currently does not have a terraform code template for which CloudFix has reccomendations.
 Hence, to test out [cloudfix-linter](https://github.com/trilogy-group/cloudfix-linter), this demo repo with sample terraform code has been made.

+If you are using Devspaces this repo will load up a vscode extension.
+[This video](https://www.loom.com/share/df3dd6361fec44d29b98417c5a3cfd1f) demonstrates how to use the extension.

 ## Steps on running the demo

 ### Prelimnaries